 Zuur, Alain F., Elena N. Ieno, Anatoly A. Saveliev, and Alain F. Zuur.
 2017.
 Beginner’s Guide to Spatial, Temporal and Spatial-Temporal Ecological Data Analysis with R-INLA.
 Vol. 1.
 Newburgh, United Kingdom: Highland Statistics Ltd.

 Zuur, Alain, Elena N. Ieno, Neil Walker, Anatoly A. Saveliev, and Graham M. Smith.
 2009.
 Mixed Effects Models and Extensions in Ecology with R. Statistics for Biology and Health.
 New York: Springer-Verlag.

 st_union(), creates an object of class

 sfc(a simple feature column).
 The latter two operations create

 Importsp, showing that its data structures are widely used and have been extended in many directions.
-The equivalent number for sf was 60 in summer 2018; with the growing popularity of sf, this is set to grow.↩
+The equivalent number for sf was 69 in October 2018; with the growing popularity of sf, this is set to grow.↩︎

 R’s strengths relevant to our definition of geocomputation include its emphasis on scientific reproducibility, widespread use in academic research and unparalleled support for statistical modeling of geographic data.
 Furthermore, we advocate learning one language (R) for geocomputation in depth before delving into other languages/frameworks because of the costs associated with context switching.
 It is preferable to have expertise in one language than basic knowledge of many.↩︎